juliuswijanarko/SmartScrapper/README.md

 # SmartScrapper
 ## Run
-Download project as zip
-Extract zip file and put prjScrapper in Desktop
+Download and extract zip file and put prjScrapper in Desktop

 Open command prompt
 Change directory to <C:\Users\<your user>\Desktop\prjScrapper-master>
 ```